Course essentials

 Course overview

-Shape the future of young learners with the Bachelor of Early Childhood Education – a comprehensive degree that equips you to teach and inspire children from birth to five years, including their transition to school.
+Shape the future of young learners with the Bachelor of Early Childhood Education – a comprehensive degree that equips diploma-qualified educators with the skills to teach and inspire children from birth to five years, including their transition to school.

-Delivered through flexible, on-campus study, this program combines academic depth with extensive hands-on experience, including 80 days of supervised professional placement across diverse early childhood settings – from infants and toddlers to preschool-aged children – ensuring you graduate classroom-ready.
+Delivered through flexible, on-campus study, this program combines academic depth with extensive hands-on experience, including 80 days of supervised professional placement across diverse early childhood education and care (ECEC) services – from infants and toddlers to preschool-aged children – ensuring you graduate ready to teach.

-With our unique co-op model, students are employed in ACECQA-approved early childhood centres, gaining placement opportunities that connect theory with real-world practice.
+With Federation University’s unique co-op model, students are employed in ACECQA-approved ECEC services, gaining placement opportunities that connect theory with real-world practice.
 You’ll develop knowledge and expertise across areas such as child development and care, teaching pedagogies, curriculum, family and community contexts, history and philosophy of early childhood, and professional practice – preparing you to create innovative and responsive learning programs.
-Graduates attain registration with the Victorian Institute of Teaching, opening doors to a rewarding career as an early childhood teacher in kindergartens, preschools and special needs settings.
+Graduates can be registered with the Victorian Institute of Teaching (VIT), opening doors to a rewarding career as an early childhood teacher in kindergartens, preschools and special needs settings.

 IT requirements